Federal Contracting24 min read

 GSA Federal Buildings

 The General Services Administration manages federal courthouses, office buildings, and border facilities across Texas.
 These buildings often have historic preservation requirements that add complexity to concrete repair projects.
 GSA projects typically require coordination with the State Historic Preservation Office (SHPO) when the building is listed on the National Register.
+Key GSA facilities in Texas include the Earle Cabell Federal Building (Dallas), the United States Courthouse (Houston), and numerous land ports of entry along the Texas-Mexico border.

 Corps of Engineers Infrastructure